XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Start/MOVECLOUD-T002/pr.md

 # Instructions to Start the exercise
 Added Kubernetes files to deploy API.

 You need to add 2 secrets to kubernetes.
-One for the CosmosDB and one for the Github Container Registry.
+One for the CosmosDB and one for the GitHub Container Registry.
 Make sure you add the /contentdb part to the MongoDB connectionstring.
 You can get the connectionstring from the Azure Portal

 ```
 $mongodbConnectionString="mongodb://<mongoDBConnectionstring>:10255/contentdb?ssl=true&replicaSet=globaldb"